MohammadAkbari/MohammadAkbari.github.io/csharp.md

 > For server applications, asynchronous programming frees up request threads; this permits the server to use its threads to serve more requests.
 >
 > <b>Multithreading</b>: A form of concurrency that uses multiple threads of execution.
+>
+> <b>Parallel processing</b>: Doing lots of work by dividing it up among multiple threads that run concurrently.
+>
+> <b>Asynchronous programming</b>: A form of concurrency that uses futures(promise) or callbacks to avoid unnecessary threads.

 ### SynchronizationContext
 > SynchronizationContext was designed for ASP.NET to manage this process, here are the most important aspects of its work: